 - A. General Applicability.
 The regulations, requirements, and provisions of the Chapman Woods CSD shall apply to all development and construction projects for which a building permit or an application with the Department is required and filed on or after [the effective date of the ordinance containing these new or revised regulations]. - B. Exemptions.
 The following projects and types of development are exempt from the CSD as of [the effective date of said ordinance]. - 1.
-Normal Maintenance-and, Repair, and Replacement.
+Normal Maintenance, Repair, and Replacement.
 Projects involving the normal maintenance or repair to an existing building or structure that is necessary to ensure its safe and habitable condition for ordinary and intended use, and do not result in any of the following: - a.
-Increase or decrease of gross floor area, lot coverage, or the location of building footprints; - b.
-Changes to existing roofs or roof structures beyond normal maintenance, and repair, and replacement that result in changes to the existing rooflines, or roof pitches, or underlying roof structure (e.g., converting a gabled roof changed to a flat roof); - c.
-Remodels that which include at least exceed or change more than 50 square feet in of surface area of one or more exterior building wallson primary or secondary facades; and, - d.
-The Director has the authority to review any proposed maintenance or repair exemption deemed necessary. - Non-Conforming Buildings or Structures.
-The provisions of Chapter 22.172 (Nonconforming Uses, Buildings and Structures) shall apply to all uses and structures in this CSD that were legally entitled, approved, or permitted prior to [the effective date of the ordinance containing the new or revised CSD regulations]. - 3.
-Repair of Nonconforming Structures.
-Any structure nonconforming due to standards which is damaged or partially destroyed may be restored to the condition of the structure as it existed immediately prior to the occurrence of such damage or destruction, provided that the cost of reconstruction does not exceed 100 percent of the total market value of the structure as determined by the methods set forth in Sections 22.172.020.G.1.a and G.1.b and provided the reconstruction complies with the provisions of Section 22.172.020.G.2.
+Increase or decrease of gross floor area; - b.
+Changes to existing roofs or roof structures beyond normal maintenance, repair, and replacement that result in changes to the existing rooflines, roof pitches, or underlying roof structure (e.g., converting a gabled roof to a flat roof); - c.
+Remodels that exceed or change more than 50 square feet of surface area on primary or secondary facades; and, - d.
+The Director has the authority to review any proposed maintenance or repair exemption deemed necessary. - 2.
+Non-Conforming Buildings or Structures.
+The provisions of Chapter 22.172 (Nonconforming Uses, Buildings and Structures) shall apply to all uses and structures in this CSD that were legally entitled, approved, or permitted prior to [the effective date of the ordinance containing the new or revised CSD regulations].

-3.4.
-Existing fences, walls, outdoor lighting, and landscape and planted areas as of [the effective date of the ordinance].
+- 3. Repair of Nonconforming Structures.
+Any structure nonconforming due to standards which is damaged or partially destroyed may be restored to the condition of the structure as it existed immediately prior to the occurrence of such damage or destruction, provided that the cost of reconstruction does not exceed 100 percent of the total market value of the structure as determined by the methods set forth in Sections 22.172.020.G.1.a and G.1.b and provided the reconstruction complies with the provisions of Section 22.172.020.G.2. - 4.
+Existing fences, walls, outdoor lighting, landscape and planted areas as of [the effective date of the ordinance].